Closed approximate subgroups: compactness, amenability and approximate lattices: Introduction

-Theorem \ref{Theorem: Uniformly discrete approximate subgroups around an amenable approximate subgroup are amenable} also allows us to study approximate subgroups in a neighbourhood of the amenable radical of a Lie group.
-This strategy yields a generalisation of theorems due to Auslander \cite[Theorem 1]{MR152607} and Mostow \cite[Lemma 3.9]{MR0289713} about intersections of lattices and radicals in Lie groups.
+Subgroups, compact approximate subgroups (see Section \ref{Section: A closed-approximate-subgroup theorem}) and approximate subgroups of soluble lie groups (see \cite{machado2019infinite}) are natural and well-studied examples of amenable approximate subgroups.
+Theorem \ref{Theorem: Structure amenable approximate subgroups} asserts conversely that any amenable closed approximate subgroup of a locally compact group is built as a combination of these.
+We briefly mention two facts to illustrate the strength of Theorem \ref{Theorem: Structure amenable approximate subgroups}: when $G$ is supposed totally disconnected or $\Lambda$ is supposed uniformly discrete (e.g. when $\Lambda$ is an approximate lattice), we can choose $\Lambda_{sol}$ commensurable to $\Lambda$ (Corollaries \ref{Corollary: structure of discrete amenable approximate subgroups} and \ref{Corollary: structure of amenable approximate subgroups of totally disconnected groups}).
+Then $\Lambda$ is an extension of an amenable group by a soluble approximate subgroup.

-\begin{theorem} Let $\L$ be a uniform or strong approximate lattice in $G$ a connected Lie group or a finite product of affine algebraic groups over local fields of characteristic $0$.
-Let $A$ be its amenable radical, $R$ be its soluble radical.
-Then the approximate subgroup $\L^2 \cap A$ is a uniform approximate lattice in $A$.
-If the projections of $\L^{\infty}$ to all compact simple factors are dense, then $\L^2 \cap A$ is a uniform approximate lattice in $N$. \end{theorem}
+Finally, we will use the ideas behind Theorem \ref{Theorem: Structure amenable approximate subgroups} to study a generalisation of theorems due to Auslander \cite[Theorem 1]{MR152607} and Mostow \cite[Lemma 3.9]{MR0289713} about intersections of lattices and radicals in Lie groups.

-We mention that in a recent preprint \cite{hrushovski2020beyond} Hrushovski has studied a kind of good quasi-model, where the map $f$ is allowed to be a quasi-homomorphism rather than a group homomorphism.
-In particular he shows there the remarkable fact that all approximate subgroups admit a good quasi-model (this is in particular coherent with Theorem \ref{Theorem: Example of approximate subgroup without a good model}).
+\begin{theorem} Let $\L$ be an approximate subgroup in a locally compact group $G$.
+Suppose that there exists an amenable closed normal subgroup $A$ such that $G/A$ is a finite product of simple algebraic groups over local fields.
+If the projections of $\langle\L\rangle$ to all simple factors of $G/A$ are Zariski-dense, then the projection of $\Lambda$ to $G/A$ is uniformly discrete. \end{theorem}